chromaui/learnstorybook.com/README.md

 `/content/:guide/:framework?/:language/:chapter.md`

-File parts that are prefixed with a colon (`:`) are meant to be dynamic names that are chosen by you. `:guide` becomes `intro-to-storybook` or whatever you decide to use for your content.
-If a file part is followed by a question mark (`?`), then it is optional.
+Path parts that are prefixed with a colon (`:`) are meant to be dynamic names that are chosen by you. `:guide` becomes `intro-to-storybook` or whatever you decide to use for your content.
+If a path part is followed by a question mark (`?`), then it is optional.

 ### Add a guide